po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/04_Stu-Create-Read/README.md

 # 📐 Add Comments to Implementation of Creating and Reading Data with MongoDB JS

-Work with a partner to add comments describing the functionality of the code found in [server.js](./Unsolved/server.js) and [connection.js](./Unsolved/connection.js).
+Work with a partner to add comments describing the functionality of the code found in [server.js](./Unsolved/server.js).

 ## 📝 Notes